 1995 – COMMITTEE FORMED TO PROMOTE SUSTAINABILITY

-After a study on Children At Risk, lead by Leslie Lowe, begun in 1995 which led to a study on sustainability and a community forum, a committee was formed to continue this work.
+A study on Children At Risk, chaired by Leslie Lowe in 1995, led to a study on sustainability and a community forum.
+Later, a committee was formed to continue this work.
 It went on to collaborate with Klamath Basin Audubon Society and Klamath Wingwatchers on various aspects of sustainability in the Klamath Region.
-After many years, this committee wrote a 501 c3 application in 2003 that was finalized in November 2005 to form Klamath Sustainable Communities as a separate entity from its LWV Klamath committee.
+In 2003, this committee wrote a 501 c3 application that was finalized in November 2005.
+Klamath Sustainable Communities was created as a separate entity from its LWV Klamath committee.

-As of 8-10-11, there are 26 voting members in Klamath Sustainable Communities and an email list of 345 addresses.
+In 2011, there were 26 voting members in Klamath Sustainable Communities and an email list of 345 addresses.

 1991 – AIR QUALITY STUDY

-Air Quality study in 1991, lead by Carol Yarbrough, which looked at the need to replace wood stoves as major contributors to smog in the Klamath Basin.
+Air Quality study in 1991, led by Carol Yarbrough, looked at the need to replace wood stoves as major contributors to smog in the Klamath Basin.
 The study created better air quality standards, a burn/non-burn days program, and a measuring device at Peterson school.

 1975-76 – JAIL STUDY